Frequently Asked Questions

 Gottman also identified antidotes: Gentle Startup, Building a Culture of Appreciation, Taking Responsibility, and Physiological Self-Soothing.

-reFrame™'s Communication Pattern Intelligence (CPI) is built on this research but extends it significantly — detecting 22+ toxic patterns and 7 healthy patterns beyond the original four, calibrated across 12 different relationship types, because contempt from a romantic partner looks different from contempt from a manager.
+reFrame's CPI draws on this research but extends it significantly — detecting 17 patterns (10 toxic and 7 healthy) calibrated across 15 relationship types, because contempt from a romantic partner looks different from contempt from a manager.

 Improving Your Communication